amandotzip/groovydata/README.md

 To answer our hypothesis: *Are there traits of a song that can be used to determine future success?
 If so, what are they?*

-Yes, there are traits of songs when given specific bounds of values mimic those in the Top 200 and even the Top 10.
-We predict that if a song was released with these given bounds, it is likely to be succesful.

-From our data visualization conclusions, especially our correlation matrix, it is shown that success (stream count) of a song has a positive and sometimes strong positive correlation with popularity, number of followers, loudness, valence, energy, and accousticness.
-When obeserving the Top 200, note that the while these correlations are merely postive, when observing the top 10, they are much more strongly positvely correlated.
-Liveness, tempo, and instrumentalness of have negative to strong negative correlation with success.

-It is interesting to note that the popularity of an artist had a weak correlation with success.
+We were unable to conclude if there were specific traits of a song that directly determined future success or high stream counts.
+However, there were a few noteworthy trends in our data.
+Among our findings, we saw the volumes of songs across our dataset are normally distributed, with a mean of -6 decibels and a standard deviation of about 3 decibels.
+We can safely say that the majority of songs on the top 200 chart across our data maintain this volume because the data is normally distributed.
 The loudness of songs brings up an interesting reminder of the [Loudness War](https://en.wikipedia.org/wiki/Loudness_war) in the early 1940s.
 During the loudness war, even though increasing the loudness of a song ultimately reduced its fidelity (fine details), critics preferred the increasing levels.
 This may be an echo of the impacts of this cultural trend, or perhaps people simply like their music loud, even if at a lower quality.

+Our initial plotting of popularity index against streams indicated that most top 200 songs came from artists with an index of around 80 (mean of 81), and our correlation plot seemed to support that higher artist popularity indices were positively correlated with streams.
+It is unsurprising that artist popularity has a correlation with streams, but what is noteworthy is that our correlation plot seemed to indicate that even artist popularity alone had a weak positive correlation with streams.
+We noted that while the average number of followers for an artist was skewed by inconsistently high values in the top 1 or 2 positions, the median value of followers for an artist in the top 200 was 7,748,023.

+After analyzing several features individually and seeing little direct correlation with stream values, we decided to consider how different factors working together might impact streams.
+We looked at individual features within the top 10 positions of our charts to see if we could find any trends here, as these songs were the most succesful of all the songs on our data.
+Within these, we initially thought we saw a positive correlation between valence and stream counts, but it was unclear if there was a distinctive relationship.
+We tried to plot a couple other features with bounded valence values to try to investigate whether any of these combinations could produce a more clear correlation.
+The other features we chose to measure with bounded valence values were ones which appeared to be positively correlated with streams according to our correlation chart, but were also measured independently from valence (i.e. they were not determined using the same song characteristics).
+Unfortunately, it appeared that there was no correlation between the combination of valence with the other factors we considered (danceability, popularity, and volume) and streams.

+No single feature appeared to be the determining factor for a song's success.
+Perhaps future research on how combinations of different features affect streams would be valuable, as our correlation plot seemed to indicate our conclusion.
+It would also be worth looking into what factors influence artist popularity.
+Access to data from a larger time period could also help in finding interesting trends in how people listen to music over time, too.